WGBH-MLA/AAPB2/app/views/exhibits/witnessing-new-mexico/3-sharing-stories.md

 **[*¡Colores!*, "New Mexico's Ancient Adobe Churches"](/catalog/cpb-aacip-191-67wm3fqq?start=83.91&end=2219.31) (New Mexico PBS, Albuquerque, NM)**

-Embark on a stunning photographic tour of some of New Mexico's most beautiful and ancient adobe churches in *¡Colores!*, "New Mexico's Ancient Adobe Churches".
+Embark on a stunning photographic tour of some of New Mexico's most beautiful and ancient adobe churches in *¡Colores!*, "New Mexico's Ancient Adobe Churches."

 **[*¡Colores!*, "Alabados de Nuevo México"](/catalog/cpb-aacip-191-79h44shd?start=68.74&end=1652) (KNME-TV, Albuquerque, NM, 2006)**

-Experience sacred "alabados" of the Penitentes of Northern New Mexico in *¡Colores!*, "Alabados de Nuevo México".
+Experience sacred "alabados" of the Penitentes of Northern New Mexico in *¡Colores!*, "Alabados de Nuevo México."

 **[*¡Colores!*, "A Mi Raza: Sabine Ulibarrí"](/catalog/cpb-aacip-191-37vmd009?start=94.5&end=1685) (New Mexico PBS, Albuquerque, NM)**